bmeurant/technical-docs/software-architecture/architectural-styles/space-based.md

 * Data modifications are replicated synchronously or asynchronously to one or more backup nodes to ensure resilience.
 * The in-memory writes are **persisted asynchronously** to the central **Data Source**.
 This mechanism is typically called **write-behind** to avoid blocking the in-memory operation on disk write latency.
 * The **processing unit** returns the response to the client.

+### A Note on Data Partitioning

+The scalability of SBA relies on effective data partitioning.
+The data grid is typically divided into partitions using a **routing key** (e.g., a customer ID, a product ID).
+The gateway uses this key to route a request directly to the Processing Unit that holds the relevant data partition.
+This ensures that each PU only manages a subset of the data, allowing the system to scale horizontally as more data and traffic are added.

 ---